Robert M. Pringle

 Robert Mitchell Pringle (born February 9, 1979) is an American biologist and conservationist.

-He is professor and Director of Undergraduate Studies in the Department of Ecology and Evolutionary Biology at Princeton University.
+He is professor and director of undergraduate studies in the department of ecology and evolutionary biology at Princeton University.

 Pringle's research combines field and laboratory methods to understand biological interactions and biodiversity loss in terrestrial ecosystems, chiefly African savannas.

-A special focus of Pringle's work has been understanding the ecological impacts of armed conflict and the dynamics of postwar ecosystem restoration in Mozambique’s Gorongosa National Park.
+One major focus of Pringle's work has been understanding the ecological impacts of armed conflict and the dynamics of postwar ecosystem restoration in Mozambique’s Gorongosa National Park.

 Early life and education

 Pringle was born in Ann Arbor, Michigan.

 His father, cell biologist John Pringle, and mother, cancer biologist Beverly Mitchell, encouraged his love of nature.

 Pringle’s sister, Elizabeth, is a professor of ecology and evolutionary biology at the University of Nevada, Reno.

 Pringle graduated from the University of Pennsylvania in 2001, completed an M.Sc. degree at the University of Oxford in 2004, and received a Ph.D. in biology from Stanford University in 2009.

 He was a Junior Fellow in the Harvard Society of Fellows before joining the Princeton faculty in 2012.